crmlatte/tp/docs/UserGuide.md

 title: User Guide
 ---

-TAssist is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, TAssist can get your contact management tasks done faster than traditional GUI apps.
+TAssist is a **desktop application** for Teaching Assistants (TAs) to easily track and manage student information.
+Iy is optimized for use via a **Command Line Interface** (CLI), complemented by a user-friendly Graphical User Interface (GUI).
+If you can type fast, TAssist helps you complete student management tasks more quickly than traditional GUI-based apps.

 * Table of Contents
 {:toc}